 4 Reasons Resumes Are Rejected

 Recruiters spend countless hours reviewing resumes and screening candidates.
-In fact, they spend so much time scanning resumes, they can often do it in one minute or less.
+In fact, they spend so much time scanning resumes that they can often do it in a minute or less.

-As disappointing as that may be given all the hard work you put into your resume, it's the unfortunate reality...and with such a small amount of time to make an impression, it's no wonder they occasionally get it wrong.
+As disappointing as that may be, given all the hard work you put into your resume, it's the unfortunate reality.
+And with such a small amount of time to make an impression, it's no wonder that they occasionally get it wrong.
 You may have been the perfect person for the position, but because you failed to successfully package yourself, your resume and your chances end up meeting their demise with the click of a mouse.
-Read on to learn the top four reasons your resume may end up in recycle bin or folder.
+Read on to learn the top four reasons your resume may end up in a recycle bin or trash folder.

 1. The length

-Have you ever read a magazine article, short story, blog, etc. and remember thinking "Get to the point already?"
-Well, recruiters have this same thought when they read over a three-page resume.
+Have you ever read a magazine article, short story, blog, etc., and thought, "Get to the point already?"
+Recruiters have the same response when they read over a three-page resume.
 Nine times out of 10 they will probably just move it to the rejection stack.

-Your resume is not meant to be an exhaustive list of every job you've ever held, every award you have ever received, and every training program, club, or activity you have ever attended.
-To make the best impression and have the best chance of making the cut, highlight those things on your resume most important to the position at hand.
+Your resume is not meant to be an exhaustive list of every job you've ever held, every award you have ever received, and every training program, club or activity you have ever attended.
+To make the best impression and have the best chance of making the cut, highlight those things on your resume that are most important to the position at hand.

 Don't be afraid to use different resumes for different positions.
 Taking a few extra minutes on your end to tailor your resume could mean the difference between the hiring manager or the trash being the next recipient of your application.